Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Are zoning or building rules changing in Saudi Arabia as of 2026?

-The most important zoning and building rule change being implemented in Saudi Arabia is the Ministry of Municipal and Rural Affairs' updated requirements for residential building construction, which aim to unify regulations and align them with the Saudi Building Code.
+The most important building rule change right now is MOMAH's updated requirements for residential construction, which unify regulations under the Saudi Building Code and affect structural standards and permitting timelines for developers.

 Are foreign-buyer or mortgage rules changing in Saudi Arabia as of 2026?

-As of early 2026, foreign-buyer rules in Saudi Arabia have just undergone a major liberalization with the updated Law of Real Estate Ownership by Non-Saudis now in effect, which opens the market to more international buyers and could support prices in prime areas over time.
+As of early 2026, foreign-buyer rules have just undergone a major liberalization: the new Law of Real Estate Ownership and Investment by Non-Saudis took effect on January 22, 2026, opening property ownership to a wider range of international buyers and likely adding new demand in Riyadh and Jeddah.

 You can also read our latest update about mortgage and interest rates in Saudi Arabia.